Chapultepec: History

 After Mexico achieved independence in 1821, the Castle became the official residence of the head of state.
 A number of these, especially Emperor Maximilian I and his wife, embellished and expanded the castle as well as the forest area around it.

 The Hill was also the site of the Battle of Chapultepec in 1847, between Mexican and U.S. troops led by General Winfield Scott.
-A band of cadets was at the Castle when it was attacked, and near the end of the battle, six of them decided to jump to their deaths from the castle on the hill to the rocks below.
-These six are referred to as the "Niños Héroes" and are honored by a monument near where their bodies fell.
+Once the overwhelming attack was imminent, a band of cadets was ordered to retreat by their superiors, but they chose to stay and defend the castle.
+Six of them died in the battle, leading them to be known as "los Niños Héroes," and their story is celebrated in Mexico as an example of exemplary patriotism.
+Many myths have been woven around the story of "los Niños Héroes," the most famous being that of Juan Escutia, who allegedly jumped to his death wrapped in the Mexican flag rather than surrendering to the American troops.
+Although this is the most commonly known version of the story, many historians believe it wasn't possible.
+The six cadets are honored by a monument near where the alleged remains of the cadets were found.
+A hundred years after the war, it is believed that Mexico's president, Miguel Alemán, planted the remains.
+This was to give more relevance to the patriotic story after a visit from then-president Harry Truman to honor the fallen 100 years after the war wasn't well received.

 The castle remained the official residence of Mexican presidents until 1940, when this function was moved to the Los Pinos residence, and the Castle was converted into a museum.

 Since then, the park has been expanded twice, adding the second section in 1964 and the third section ten years later.
 Since then, the focus has been on the maintenance of the area.
 By 1998, the paths of the park, especially in the first section, were saturated with over 3,000 peddlers with few regulations or norms.
 In 2005, the first section of the park was closed for renovations, effectively evicting all vendors from the area.
 When it reopened months later, permits for selling were strictly limited, and police began to crack down on vendors in the park.
 However, some vendors continue to operate illegally and exchange information on the police's steps with radio communication equipment.
 At the entrances to the park, where the vendor restrictions are not in place, some vendors sometimes block the entrances and cover signs so that visitors are forced to pass through their stands.